kellyhum/quote-blaster/README.md

 - As a user, I want to see my score increase when I hit the correct words
 - As a user, I want to be able to save my game and quote list states when S is pressed (if I choose)
 - As a user, I want to be able to load my saved game and quote list states when L is pressed (if I choose)

+# Instructions for Grader
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by
+  - launch the program
+  - click on the "change quote" button at the top
+  - click the add button
+  - enter any specified input (0 based indexing)
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by
+  - launch the program
+  - click the "change quote" button
+  - click the remove button
+  - enter any specified input (also 0 based indexing)
+- You can locate my visual component by...
+  - running the program
+- You can save the state of my application by
+  - clicking the s button on your keyboard
+- You can reload the state of my application by
+  - clicking the l button on your keyboard